Species of Thailand

 Behaviour and ecology

 Like many other flowerpeckers, they disperse the seeds of mistletoes.
-In the Nepal Himalayas, they have been found to important dispersers of Scurrula species.
+In the Nepal Himalayas, they have been found to be important dispersers of Scurrula species.

 In Nainital they are said to breed in June and July.
 The nest is pendant and purse like, opening on the side towards the top.
-The nest is thin and felt like, made up of the hairy coverings of stems from mistletoes.
+The nest is thin and felt-like, made up of the hairy coverings of stems from mistletoes.
 The nest is lined with moss and soft grass.
 Two or three eggs are laid and both sexes incubate and take care of the young.

 This article uses material from Wikipedia released under the Creative Commons Attribution-Share-Alike Licence 3.0.
 Eventual photos shown in this page may or may not be from Wikipedia, please see the license details for photos in photo by-lines.